pratik9333/Employee-Record-App/README.md

 Server hosted on heroku
 - url - https://employee-record-management-app.herokuapp.com/api/v1/companies

-Used miro for brainstorming the app flow
+Used miro for brainstorming the app design
 - url - https://miro.com/app/board/uXjVO46sWZg=/

 You can clone the repo to your local machine and first have to install the packages using npm install.